 - Gardens by the Bay Admission

-In November 2007, the Singapore telecommunications company, SingTel, announced its sponsorship of the event, leading to the first Formula One SingTel Singapore Grand Prix in 2008, resurrected after more than 30 decades of absence in the international motorsports arena.
+In November 2007, Singapore telecommunications company SingTel announced its sponsorship of the event, leading to the first Formula One SingTel Singapore Grand Prix in 2008, a resurrection of the races after more than 30 decades of absence in the international motorsports’ arena.

 Marina Bay Street Circuit - The Heart of The F1 Action

-Also known as the Singapore Street Circuit, the Marina Bay Street Circuit is Singapore’s street-based F1 circuit around the city state's Marina Bay.
-Measuring 5.1km long with 23 turns, its harbourside picturesque location has been compared to the likes of Monaco’s and Valencia’s circuits.
-One of the few anti-clockwise circuits in F1, the whole circuit is brilliantly illuminated using 108 power cables connecting 12 twin-power generators to 1600 light projectors.
+Also known as the Singapore Street Circuit, the Marina Bay Street Circuit is Singapore’s street-based F1 circuit around the city state's bay area.
+Measuring 5.1 km long with 23 turns, the picturesque harbourside location has been compared to the likes of Monaco’s and Valencia’s circuits.

 Singapore F1 Grand Prix

-- Location: Marina Bay Street Circuit, Pit Building, 1 Republic Boulevard, Singapore 038975
+- Location: Marina Bay Street Circuit, Pit Building, 1 Republic Boulevard, Singapore 038975, Singapore

 - Tel: +65 6738 6738